PurpleAvatar/multiscale_biological_modeling/_pages/motifs/motifs_finding.md

 To answer this question, we will apply a paradigm that occurs throughout computational biology (and  science in general) for determining whether an observation is significant.
 This approach asks how likely this observation would have been made in a *random* environment --- once again we see the power of randomness for answering practical questions.

 For a classic example, many biologists are familiar with the search tool [BLAST](https://blast.ncbi.nlm.nih.gov/Blast.cgi){:target="_blank"}, which allows researchers to compare a query (say, the DNA sequence of a newly sequenced gene) against a database to find whether the query appears with slight modifications in the database.
-Once BLAST finds a "hit" of the query in the database, it asks "What are the chances we would find a hit of this quality in a random database?"
+Once BLAST finds a "hit" of the query in the database, it asks, "What are the chances we would find a hit of this quality in a random database?"
 If that probability is very low, then we can feel confident that the hit we found is significant.

 **STOP:** How can we apply this paradigm to determine whether a transcription factor network contains a significant number of loops?